How Long Does a Dishwasher Last on Average?

 What Are the Key Takeaways for Maximizing Dishwasher Lifespan?

-- Check and Clean the Door Seal: The door seal prevents water from leaking out during cycles.
-Wipe the seal with a damp cloth to remove any food particles or residue that could compromise its effectiveness.
+3. Check and Clean the Door Seal: Wipe down the door seal to remove any residue that could cause leaks.

 Advanced Maintenance Techniques

-- Lubricate Moving Parts: Apply a small amount of lubricant to the door hinges and other moving parts to ensure smooth operation and prevent wear.
+• Lubricate Moving Parts: Apply lubricant to hinges and other moving parts to ensure they operate smoothly.

 Best Practices for Daily Use

-- Run Full Loads: Only run the dishwasher when it is full to reduce the number of cycles and conserve water and energy.
+1. Run Full Loads: Maximize efficiency by only operating the dishwasher when it is full, saving both water and energy.

 Demonstrative Scenarios

-Consider two households: Household A runs its dishwasher daily without regular maintenance, while Household B uses its dishwasher thrice a week and follows a strict maintenance routine.
-Household A’s dishwasher may only last around seven years due to frequent use and lack of upkeep.
-In contrast, Household B’s appliance could exceed the 12-year mark thanks to less frequent use and diligent maintenance.
-This demonstrates the significant impact of maintenance on a dishwasher’s longevity.
+Consider two households: Household A operates their dishwasher daily without any maintenance, while Household B uses theirs three times a week and follows a strict maintenance routine.
+Household A may encounter appliance failure around the seven-year mark due to lack of care, whereas Household B’s dishwasher could easily last beyond 12 years, benefiting from attentive use and maintenance.
+This example illustrates the profound impact of maintenance and usage on appliance longevity.

 Conclusion